Steven-zion/credable/README.md

 # Digital Lending Platform.

-This project implements a Digital Lending Platform.
-(LMS) with a mock Core Banking System (CBS), a custom Scoring Engine and a Middleware layer.
+This project implements a Digital Lending Platform with a mock Core Banking System (CBS), a custom Scoring Engine and a Middleware layer.
 The system is designed to run locally and can be tested using tools like Postman or cURL.
 It allows users to subscribe, request loan and check loan status.

 ## Project Overview